Americans with Disabilities Act (ADA)

 Effective Communication: City of South El Monte will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in City of South El Monte programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.

-Complaints that a program, service, or activity of the City of South El Monte is not accessible to persons with disabilities should be directed to Robert Franco.
+Complaints that a program, service, or activity of the City of South El Monte is not accessible to persons with disabilities should be directed to Human Resources.

 City of South El Monte will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services Page 1 of 2 Notice Under the Americans with Disabilities Act or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.